usnistgov/800-63-3/sp800-63b/sec6_lifecycle.md

 Authenticators MAY be issued (provided) by a CSP as part of a process such as enrollment; in other cases, the subscriber MAY provide their own, such as software or hardware cryptographic modules.
 For this reason, this guideline refers to the *binding* of an authenticator rather than the issuance, but this does not exclude the possibility that an authenticator is issued as well.

 Throughout the online identity lifecycle, CSPs SHALL maintain a record of all authenticators that are or have been associated with the identity.
-It SHALL also maintain the information required for throttling authentication attempts when required, as described in section 5.2.2.
+The CSP or verifier SHALL also maintain the information required for throttling authentication attempts when required, as described in section 5.2.2.

 The record created by the CSP SHALL contain the date and time the authenticator was bound to the account and SHOULD include information about the binding, such as the IP address or other device identifier associated with the enrollment.
-It SHOULD also contain information about unsuccessful authentications attempted with the authenticator.
+If available, the record SHOULD also contain information about unsuccessful authentications attempted with the authenticator.

 #### 6.1.1.
 Enrollment